jhobz/Archipelago-Manual-DKCTF/README.md

-# Archipelago Manual Donkey Kong Country Tropical Freeze
+# Donkey Kong Country Tropical Freeze Manual Archipelago World

-I'll fill this out soon
+**⚠ This world is currently a Work In Progress! ⚠**

+Documentation to come